NotaryShopUK/notaryshopuk.github.io/data/terms.md

-**Proof of names**: In a case where the name on the document is different from the name you are currently using, or there has been a variation in the form of spelling of the name over the years, please provide me as appropriate with Certificates of Birth, Marriage or Divorce Decree or Change of Name Deed showing all the different names that you use.
+**Proof of names**: In a case where the name on the document is different from the name you are currently using, or there has been a variation in the form of spelling of the name over the years, please provide us as appropriate with a Certificate of Birth, Marriage or Divorce Decree, or Change of Name Deed showing all the different names that you use.
 If there has been a change of name, then we will need to see a copy of the Deed Poll or Statutory Declaration which dealt with it.